RichCaloggero/audio-components/README.md

 ## Control Elements

 The audio-control element allows one to specify a parameter to be automated, and a function to generate values based on the current time stored in the underlying webaudio context.
-The `audio-control` element must wrap the element to which automation is to be applied as it's first child, and any additional children must be `audio-parameter` elements specifying at least the name of the parameter being automated.
-If a `function` attribute is specified in markup, then it is taken to be the default function used to generate parameter values; this can be manipulated in the UI as long as the `function` attribute is not present in the element's hide list.
+The `audio-control` element must wrap the element to which automation is to be applied as it's first child.

+Any additional children of `audio-control` must be `audio-parameter` elements specifying at least the name of the parameter being automated.
+If a `function` attribute is specified in markup, then it is taken to be the default function used to generate parameter values; this can be manipulated in the UI as long as the `function` attribute is not present in the audio-parameter's hide list.

 The automator function  is a simple javascript expression which is evaluated in the context of the controled element (i.e. the "this" keyword references the currently controled element).